cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## View and vote on proposals

-You can see that your proposal has been submitted, and that it contains a lot of information.
+You can see that your proposal has been submitted and that it contains a lot of information.
 For instance, confirm that its final tally is empty:

 ```sh
 $ simd query group proposal $PROPOSAL_ID --output json | jq '.proposal.final_tally_result'